 Should I Supplement With Creatine?

-That’s quite the pertinent question.
+That’s quite a pertinent question.

 The regular non-vegan person does not need to supplement with creatine.